40-Question Social Media Agency Evaluation Checklist

 10% weight

-Evaluate pricing structure transparency and contract terms.
-Hidden costs for revisions, platform setup, and premium creative work typically blow budgets by 40–60% beyond quoted fees.
+Evaluates pricing transparency and contract terms.
+Hidden costs for revisions, platform setup, and premium creative routinely blow budgets by a meaningful share in the first half of an engagement.

 Sample Questions

-• Do they provide transparent pricing for platform setup fees, rush delivery, and content revisions beyond included limits?
+• Do they provide transparent pricing for platform setup fees, rush delivery, and content revisions beyond included rounds?

-• What fees do they charge on paid media management (10% is reasonable, 20%+ is excessive)?
+• What fees do they charge on paid media management (around 10 percent is reasonable, high teens or above is excessive)?

 • Are analytics tool costs (Sprout Social, Hootsuite licenses) included in monthly fees or charged separately?